The metric property of the quantum Jensen-Shannon divergence: The case

 \subsubsection{Acknowledgements}

 I would like to thank Robert Seiringer for great discussions on the topic and for showing me their argument on the case of $2 \times 2$ matrices.
-I am also grateful to Lajos Moln\'ar for proposing this problem to me around 2015.
+I am also grateful to Lajos Moln\'ar for proposing this problem to me around 2015, and to the anonymous referee for his/her valuable comments and suggestions.